-Studying an LLM (Master of Laws) Program in Australia
+Studying an LLM (Master of Laws) in Australia

 Where can you study your LLM in Australia?

-Australian universities also offer a multicultural and diverse study environment due to the high number of international students.
+There are plenty of great and highly ranked Australian universities, and they also offer a multicultural and diverse study environment due to the high number of international students.
 Migrants of all cultural backgrounds and ethnicities have also settled in Australia which provides an enriching experience.
-Students are likely to settle in with ease as Australians are considered to be friendly and warm people and as Australia is an English speaking country most students are unlikely to face a language barrier.
+Students are likely to settle in with ease as Australians are considered to be friendly and warm people and as Australia is an English-speaking country most students are unlikely to face a language barrier.

 What LLM programs are on offer in Australia?